-Cache Memory helps the CPU by reducing the required time to transfer information and data between the storage and the processor.
+Cache helps the CPU by reducing the required time to transfer information and data between the storage and the processor.
 It increases the efficiency and performance of the CPU and reduces the cost of time and electrical energy.
 Data or instructions that are used frequently by the processor, are stored in the cache memory of the CPU for further uses.
 Thus, cache memory affects the execution time and makes your PC fast.

 Roll in the PC

 Cache Memory affects the performance of your PC differently depending on the CPU.
 It is super fast so the more of it, the better as your computer doesn’t have to wait for data and instruction.
 As when a cache miss occurs, the CPU must then look for information in the slow RAM or storage.
-And when this happens, MHz are wasted doing nothing as the CPU has no data to work with.
+And when this happens, MHz is wasted doing nothing as the CPU has no data to work with.

 Why Cache Memory is so fast but small in size